 Chanel Iman Just Got Engaged To New York Giants’ Sterling Shepard — See The Adorable Pic

-Congrats is in order!
+Congrats are in order!
 Chanel Iman and her pro athlete beau Sterling Shepard are engaged!
 Here’s how he proposed!

 It looks like someone got their Christmas wish early this year!
 Chanel Iman, 27, just got engaged to the New York Giants wide receiver Sterling Shepard, 24!
 The stunning supermodel announced the exciting news with a post on her Instagram!
 In it, Sterling is down on one knee on a rooftop sliding a ring on her finger as she freaks out!
 How beautiful!
 Head here to take a look back at their picture-perfect romance!